mcneel/computeclient_js/docs/Curve.rst

    Pull a curve to a BrepFace using closest point projection.

    :param rhino3dm.Curve curve: Curve to pull.
-   :param rhino3dm.BrepFace face: Brepface that pulls.
+   :param rhino3dm.BrepFace face: Brep face that pulls.
    :param float tolerance: Tolerance to use for pulling.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed